Molecular notes

 - Atoms are the smallest indivisible units.

-- Molecules are combinations of atoms, forming more complex structures.
+- Molecules are combinations of atoms, originating more complex structures.

 - In the same way: